Are you looking for the best poke in Honolulu and Waikiki? This guide from a Hawaii local has all of the tastiest recommendations.

 BONUS: Tanioka’s Seafoods & Catering

 Tanioka’s is widely known as the best place to get poke on Oahu, Hawaii.
+As a matter of fact, it’s one of the best restaurants on the island in general.
 But it’s listed as a bonus, because it’s not in Honolulu or Waikiki.
 It’s located in Waipahu, which is about 30 minutes away.

 That said, Tanioka’s poke is so good that it deserves a spot on this list anyway.
 This local eatery serves all sorts of poke, including the typical ahi-based poke bowls, tako poke, clam poke, and even tofu poke.
 But the crowd favorites are consistently the spicy ahi poke, the limu ahi poke, and the shoyu ahi poke.